Keeping Data Private

 Exercises

-Script access: Implement the document.cookie JavaScript API.
+10-3 Script access.
+Implement the document.cookie JavaScript API.
 Reading this field should return a string containing the cookie value and parameters, formatted similarly to the Cookie header.
 Writing to this field updates the cookie value and parameters, just like receiving a Set-Cookie header does.
 Also implement the HttpOnly cookie parameter; cookies with this parameter cannot be read or written from JavaScript.

-Cookie Expiration: Add support for cookie expiration.
+10-4 Cookie expiration.
+Add support for cookie expiration.
 Cookie expiration dates are set in the Set-Cookie header, and can be overwritten if the same cookie is set again with a later date.
 On the server side, save the expiration date in the SESSIONS variable and use it to delete old sessions to save memory.

-CORS: Web servers can opt in to allowing cross-origin XMLHttpRequests.
+10-5 Cross-origin resource sharing (CORS).
+Web servers can opt in to allowing cross-origin XMLHttpRequests.
 The way it works is that on cross-origin HTTP requests, the browser makes the request and includes an Origin header with the origin of the requesting site; this request includes cookies for the target origin.
 To satisfy the same-origin policy, the browser then throws away the response.
 But the server can send the Access-Control-Allow-Origin header, and if its value is either the requesting origin or the special * value, the browser returns the response to the script instead.
 All requests made by your browser will be what the CORS standard calls “simple requests”.

-Referer: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a Referer headerYep, spelled that way. containing the URL it is coming from.
+10-6 Referer.
+When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a Referer headerYep, spelled that way. containing the URL it is coming from.
 Sites often use this for analytics.
 Implement this in your browser.
 However, some URLs contain personal data that they don’t want revealed to other websites, so browsers support a Referrer-Policy header,Yep, spelled that way. which can contain values like no-referrerYep, spelled that way. (never send the Referer header when leaving this page) or same-origin (only do so if navigating to another page on the same origin).
 Implement those two values for Referrer-Policy.

 Did you find this chapter useful?